The CARBON STILL with its high accuracy

 What do we really need to know?

 Our job is to weigh it and then pay the farmers for their efforts to produce genuine, stable humus.

 Reality demands that soils can be tested easily, cheaply and accurately.
 Reality demands that field samples be taken.
 Reality demands that samples are taken that are of a sensible and practical size and in turn are easy to weigh with high accuracy.
-We therefore built a unit and a system to test individual samples with sample sizes around two kilograms – not two grams and definitely easy to weigh.
+We therefore built a unit and a system to test individual samples with sample sizes as big as two kilograms – kilograms not grams – and definitely easy to weigh.
 Weighing accuracy of the Carbon Still comes out at around 1.5 grams in a 2,000 gram sample.
 That’s 0.075%.
 So we allow 0.1%.

-From research information and experience we maintain that temperatures approaching 350° C are too inconsistent and with forced heated air flow, as in the Yeomans Carbon Still, temperatures around 400° C or the best.
+From research information and experience we maintain that temperatures approaching 350° C are too inconsistent.
+With forced heated air flow, as in the Yeomans Carbon Still, temperatures around 400° C are ideal.